Who is the URBIS SMART CITY FAIR for?

 The URBIS fair has offered us a great chance to gain inspiration and exchange ideas with international experts in the field about how to create a concept for a smart city.
 The trade fair has also represented the ideal opportunity to meet with existing business partners and establish relations with new ones.
 Everything was conducted in the friendly atmosphere of the Brno Exhibition Centre, a place we’re always happy to come back to.

 Deputy Mayor of the City of Brno (responsible for the Smart City brief)

 We were already aware of last year’s inaugural event and this year we are taking part in URBIS for the first time.
-It’s a packed programme with a very high quality of participation – the conference in particular is associated with some top names.
+It’s a packed programme with high quality participation – the conference in particular is associated with some top names.
 Regarding the activity on our stand, I can’t complain.
-We’ve been busy all day and gratified by the interest shown in our product, which was also was given the prize for startups.
-We’ve been speaking with lots of interested parties and we hope to see more integration and opportunities to find a role for our product, We’ve already picked up loads of interesting ideas.
+We’ve been busy all day and gratified by the interest shown in our product, which was also was awarded the prize for start-ups.
+We’ve been speaking with lots of interested parties and we hope to see more integration and opportunities to find a role for our product.
+We‘ve already picked up loads of interesting ideas.

 Louise Vogel Kielgast